trayldev/structure-todo-list-project/README.md

 }
 ```

-Your React should now be complete with add, delete, check, and uncheck functionality as well as a great clean UI.
+Your React should now be complete with add, delete, check, and uncheck functionality as well as a clean UI.
 Go ahead and try running `npm run dev` if you haven't been to make sure everything looks great!

 If you are having any issues, this is what all of your react code should look like.